 They’re a small, family-owned company, founded by husband and wife team Carla and Rodolfo.
 When they realized that their daughter was sensitive to modern wheat (it caused her asthma, mood swings, chronic sinusitis and hair loss), they started creating high quality gluten-free foods.

-Then, they discovered Einkorn: a rare, ancient form of wheat.
+: a rare, ancient form of wheat.
 They found that their daughter could eat the Einkorn.
 Einkorn has a different protein structure than modern wheat, so some people that are sensitive to wheat can handle Einkorn.
-You can read more about ancient grains HERE.
+You can read more about ancient grains HERE

 Here is my review of the products they sent me:

 .
 I’m usually not a huge fan of whole wheat pasta, but this was quite good.
 It wasn’t bitter like many whole wheat pastas I’ve tried.

 This is made with “white” eikorn.
 I must say that I was quite impressed with this pasta.
 I was able to achieve perfect al dente

 .
 Usually my pasta goes quickly from not quite done to very soft.
 This pasta was both firm and completely cooked.
 I could tell that it was high quality.